The Department for Work and Pensions (DWP) abolished the discretionary Social Fund in April 2013.

 The Scottish Welfare Fund totals £33 million: £23.8 million from DWP, plus £9.2 million from the Scottish Government.

-The fund will be split between Community Care Grants and Crisis Grants.
+The fund is split between Community Care Grants and Crisis Grants.

 The guidance sets out a framework for prioritising applications for awards.